 Even with time-slot reservations, the old adage of visiting early in the morning or late afternoon remains the best advice when visiting popular attractions in Europe.
 Guided tours are also an option to enter popular sights without delays.

-Tickets for the Anne Frank House and the Van Gogh Museum in Amsterdam are only sold online and cannot be bought at the museum in person.
-All tickets for these two popular tourist sights in Amsterdam now have specific time-slot admission reservations and long queues outside are no longer the norm.
+Tickets for the Anne Frank House, Van Gogh Museum, and Rijksmuseum in Amsterdam are only sold online and cannot be bought at the museum in person.
+All tickets for these popular tourist sights in Amsterdam now have specific time-slot admission reservations and long queues outside are no longer the norm.

-Bearers of the Dutch Museum Card (Museumkaart) and any visitor with free admission must also make online timeslot reservations to enter the Anne Frank Huis and the Van Gogh Museum.
+Bearers of the Dutch Museum Card (Museumkaart) and any visitor with free admission must also make online timeslot reservations to enter the Anne Frank Huis, Van Gogh, and Rijksmuseum.

 See also Online Skip-the-Line Ticket Reservations for Top Sights in Amsterdam for more information.